-As of November 27, 1996, there were approximately 170 record holders of the Partnership's Common Units.
+As of September 30, 1997, there were approximately 244 record holders of the Partnership's Common Units, representing approximately seven thousand individual common unitholders.
 The Partnership also has Subordinated Units, all of which are held by the General Partner for which there is no established public trading market.
 The Partnership will distribute to its partners on a quarterly basis, all of its Available Cash in the manner described herein.
 Available Cash generally means, with respect to any quarter of the Partnership, all cash on hand at the end of such quarter less the amount of cash reserves that are necessary or appropriate in the reasonable discretion of the General Partner to (i) provide for the proper conduct of the Partnership's business, (ii) comply with applicable law or any Partnership debt instrument or other agreement, or (iii) provide funds for distributions to Unitholders and the General Partner in respect of any one or more of the next four quarters.
-Available Cash is more fully defined in the Amended and Restated Agreement of Limited Partnership of Heritage Propane Partners, L.P. filed as an exhibit to this Report.
-The Partnership made a cash distribution on October 15, 1996 in respect to its Common Units and its Subordinated Units for the partial quarter ended August 31, 1996 in the amount of \$2.82 million.
-This represented \$.353 The Partnership Agreement defines Minimum Quarterly Distributions as per Unit.
-50c. per Unit for each full fiscal quarter.
+Available Cash is more fully defined in the Amended and Restated Agreement of Limited Partnership of Heritage Propane Partners, L.P. previously filed as an exhibit.
+The Partnership Agreement defines Minimum Quarterly Distributions as \$0.500 per Unit for each full fiscal quarter.
 Distributions of Available Cash to the holder of the Subordinated Units are subject to the prior rights of the holders of the Common Units to receive Minimum Quarterly Distributions for each quarter during the subordination period, and to receive any arrearages in the distribution of Minimum Quarterly Distributions on the Common Units for prior quarters during the subordination period.
 The subordination period will not end earlier than June 1, 2001.
 Restrictions on the Partnership's distributions required by Item 5 is incorporated herein by reference to Note 8 of the Partnership's Consolidated Financial Statements which begin on page F-1 of this Report, and to Management's Discussion and Analysis of Financial Condition and Results of Operations - Description of Indebtedness.

 ITEM 6.
-SELECTED HISTORICAL FINANCIAL AND OPERATING DATA.
+SELECTED HISTORICAL FINANCIAL AND OPERATING DATA

 The following table sets forth, for the periods and as of the dates indicated, selected historical financial and operating data for Heritage.
-The historical balance sheet data for the two years ended August 31, 1996 and 1995, respectively, and the statement of operations and operating data as of August 31, 1996, 1995 and 1994, respectively, have been derived from the financial statements appearing elsewhere herein which have been audited by Arthur Andersen LLP, independent public accountants.
-The selected historical balance sheet data as of August 31, 1993 has been derived from Heritage's audited financial statements not included herein.
-The selected historical balance sheet data as of August 31, 1992 and statement of operations and operating data for the year ended August 31, 1992 has been derived from Heritage's unaudited financial statements, not included herein.
-The selected historical financial and operating data of Heritage should be read in conjunction with the financial statements of Heritage included elsewhere in this Prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations" also included elsewhere in this Prospectus.
+The selected historical balance sheet data as of August 31, 1997 and August 31, 1996, respectively, and the selected operating data for the year ended August 31, 1997, for the two month period ended August 31, 1996, for the ten month period ended June 30, 1996, and for the year ended 1995, respectively, have been derived from the financial statements appearing elsewhere herein which have been audited by Arthur Andersen LLP, independent public accountants.
+The selected historical balance sheet data as of August 31, 1994 and August 31, 1993 have been derived from Heritage's audited financial statements not included herein.
+The selected historical financial and operating data of Heritage should be read in conjunction with the financial statements of Heritage included elsewhere in this Report and "Management's Discussion and Analysis of Financial Condition and Results of Operations" also included elsewhere in this Report.
 The amounts in the table below, except per Unit data, are in thousands.